-This service capability updates the Service Subscription with the identifier (M2M-Sub-ID) and maps to the UPDATE procedure for the <m2mServiceSubscription> resource.
+This service capability updates the M2M Service Subscription with the identifier (M2M-Service-Profile-ID) and maps to the UPDATE procedure for the <m2mServiceSubscription> resource.

-6.9.5.1 addRoleToServiceSubscription
+6.9.2.4 addRoleToServiceSubscription

-This service capability provides the ability to add new Service Roles to a Service Subscription.
-This service capability shall be restricted to the Msc reference point.
+This service capability provides the ability to add new Service Roles to a M2M Service Subscription.
+This service capability shall be restricted to the Msc Reference Point.